DataDog/integrations-core/aerospike/README.md

 1. Install and configure the [Aerospike Prometheus Exporter][10]- refer to [Aerospike's documentation][11] for more details.

-2. Edit the `aerospike.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your aerospike performance data.
+2. Edit the `aerospike.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Aerospike performance data.
 See the [sample aerospike.d/conf.yaml][3] for all available configuration options.

 3. [Restart the Agent][4].

-**Note**: The current version of the check (1.16.0+) uses [OpenMetrics][12] for metric collection, which requires Python 3.
-For hosts that are unable to use Python 3, or if you would like to use a legacy version of this check, refer to the following [config][13].
+**Note**: Version 1.16.0+ of this check uses [OpenMetrics][12] for metric collection, which requires Python 3.
+For hosts that are unable to use Python 3, or if you would like to use a legacy version of this check, refer to the [example config][13].

 ##### Log collection